Supplements

 Then there is the liver, which is the harm people least expect from something bought at a health-food store.
 Natural is not the same as safe.
 An NIH-funded network that tracks drug-related liver injury now ties about one in five of its cases to herbal and dietary supplements, with bodybuilding products, concentrated green tea extract, and multi-ingredient blends among the repeat offenders.

-And because no one checks the bottle first, what is on the label is not always what is in the jar.
+And because those manufacturing rules are only as good as the enforcement behind them, what is on the label is not always what is in the jar.
 Testing keeps turning up products with more, less, or none of what they advertise, and sometimes ingredients that were never listed.
 A calm-sounding word like standardized or verified or certified on the front does not, by itself, promise that the contents are accurate or consistent.

 Supplements also interact with medicines, sometimes badly.
-St. John’s wort speeds up how the body clears many drugs, which can quietly weaken some antidepressants, birth control, and other prescriptions.
+St. John's wort speeds up how the body clears many drugs, which can quietly weaken birth control and other prescriptions, and combined with some antidepressants it can drive serotonin-related side effects that turn serious.
 Vitamin K works against the blood thinner warfarin.
-Antioxidant supplements like vitamins C and E may reduce the effectiveness of some chemotherapy.
+Kava, often taken for anxiety, has been tied to rare but serious liver injury and should not be mixed with alcohol or sedatives.
+Antioxidant supplements may interfere with some cancer treatment, so anyone in active treatment should talk with their oncologist first.
 These are not rare edge cases.
 They are ordinary products sitting one shelf over from ordinary prescriptions.

 The marketing is built to get around all of this